 As with people, flora and fauna are part of our culture and with a good wildlife design we both can enjoy our outside space; plus, our native birds, insects, and mammals can take advantage of our garden wherever we live.

-A wildlife garden doesn’t need to be is plain and dreary; it can be a place of colour and beauty.
+A wildlife garden doesn’t need to be is plain and dreary, working with a wildlife gardener; it can be a place of colour and beauty.
 We don’t have to have huge meadows, or endless hours gardening to create an area for our native wildlife.
 Wood chippings are not expensive and then find an old piece of a metal gate a bit of something old and place it in the right place, we can provide a focal point that is a gem that make us stop and look.

 Gardening is good for the sole they say and with today’s readily available tools it doesn’t take long to hoe between the shrubs and it’s more pleasing than that workout in the gym.